devportilla/react-gallery/README.md

 ``npm run lint``checks code style</br>
 ``npm build``builds the project with dist options</br>
 ``test_watch``launches a karma watcher to run the test on every file change

+# Todo

+- More tests.
+Services and models are untested.
+- Error handling for the external services.
+- Refactor the scss part.